- Trips start and end in Waisai

 Trips must be paid for prior to departure from Waisai.

-You can pay by Paypal prior to arriving in Raja Ampat, or by cash or credit card in Waisai.
+You can pay by Paypal or bank transfer prior to arriving in Raja Ampat, or by cash or credit card in Waisai.
 Be sure to check that your credit card will work in Indonesia before relying on it.

 All trek prices include: